Ischia Campania, Italy Travel Guide

 General Italy or Southern Italy guidebooks from reputable publishers provide detailed cultural and historical information.

-"My Brilliant Friend" by Elena Ferrante, with parts set on Ischia, offers a fictional glimpse into the island's atmosphere.
+"My Brilliant Friend" by Elena Ferrante, with parts set on Ischia, offers a fictional glimpse into the island'the atmosphere.

-Free tourist maps and brochures at ferry terminals, tourist offices, and hotels often contain event listings and bus schedules.
+Free tourist maps and brochures at ferry docks, tourist offices, and hotels often contain event listings and bus schedules.

 Apply high SPF sunscreen regularly, especially when at the beach or thermal parks.

-Drink plenty of water, specifically during summer months and after thermal baths.
+Drink plenty of water, especially in summer months and after thermal baths.

 Wear comfortable walking shoes for exploring the hilly towns and trails.

 Download offline maps for Ischia prior to travel.
-This guides navigation without an internet connection, especially in less developed areas.
+This guides navigation without an internet connection, especially in more rural areas.

-Not booking ferries/hydrofoils in high season may lead to long waits or sold-out journeys.
+Not making a reservation ferries/hydrofoils in high season may lead to long waits or sold-out journeys.

 Always validate your bus ticket on board using the machine; non-validation results in fines.